OmriAmit13/GotIn/README.md

 │   └── testData.json
 │
 ├── startWebsite.sh          # Script to start all services
-└── stopWebsite.sh           # Script to stop all services
+├── stopWebsite.sh           # Script to stop all services
+└── runTests.sh           # Script to run all tests
 ```

 ## Technologies Used